Holomorphic curves in exploded manifolds: Compactness: Introduction

 \end{enumerate}

 One scary aspect of this definition is that the corresponding topology on the moduli stack of holomorphic curves is non-Hausdorff in the same way that the topology on an exploded manifold is non-Hausdorff.
 In particular all the points $p\in F$ for which $p_{i}\rightarrow p$ correspond to limits of our sequence of curves.
 This is to be expected as we want to view the moduli stack of holomorphic curves as analogous to an exploded manifold rather than simply as a topological space.
+In \cite{evc}, it is shown that the above topology on the moduli stack of $\C\infty1$ curves is the natural topology in which a substack is open if every family of curves intersects it in a open subfamily.

 \